readingcapital/readingcapital.github.io/volume-1/index.md

 The form of simple commodity circulation is $C-M-C$.
 The form of *capital* is money-commodity-money ($M-C-M$): value is the expressed purpose.
-This form would be a mere tautology if M at the beginning was the same as at the end.
+This form would be a mere tautology if $M$ at the beginning was the same as at the end.
 The only sensible movement is *$M-C-M'$* money becoming more money, value generating surplus-value.
 Still, the beginning and the end is the same: money.
 This was not the case with $C-M-C$ where the first and last commodity were different.
 In